 It takes three to six weeks for the body to become neuromuscularly coordinated to a new form of movement or exercise.
 So, that means the first few classes, the first few weeks, you may feel clumsy, awkward, sore, shaky, light-headed, etc. If any of these symptoms are severe talk to your therapist or doctor and let your instructors at Flow know that you have been experiencing these things.
 After that time, the practice will start to feel natural and will just flow for you.
-We recommend starting out your membership with the commitment of, at least, an 8-class package.
+We recommend starting out with the 3 Weeks for $60 membership so you can really start to feel good in classes and then decide your next step.
 You owe it to yourself to practice enough classes over 3-6 weeks to make a real sound decision about which classes and instructors are the best fit for your body right now in your practice.

 Yoga is best practiced with an empty stomach and bladder

-Bring your own personal mat, or you can rent a studio mat for $3 (included with a drop-in class).
+Bring your own personal mat, or you can borrow a studio mat (included with a drop-in class).
 If you commit to yoga, we recommend purchasing your own mat for hygienic reasons.

 Wash yoga mats often to prevent odors